£10,695 - £11,995 Price range

 Cheapest to run: 1.2-litre Start Stop Studio petrol

 Most popular: 1.2-litre Start Stop Style petrol

-It’s not just a platform that the Ka shares with Fiat’s Panda and 500 – it has the same high-mounted gearshift and higher-mounted radio positioning as the Italians’ dashboard.
-On the styling front, it’s more similar to the Fiesta which is no bad thing, but it loses some of the vivacious silliness in evidence on the Fiats.
+It’s not just a platform that the Ka shares with Fiat’s Panda and 500 – it has the same high-mounted gearshift and higher-mounted radio positioning as the Italians’ dashboards.
+On the styling front, it’s similar to the Fiesta which is no bad thing, but it loses some of the vivacious silliness in evidence on the Fiats.